fk827728/Catch-Converter-Command/README.md

 - Download the repository
 - Run `composer install`
 - Uncomment `extension=curl` in php.ini in order to execute `curl_exec`
-- Run `php .\bin\console app:convert "https://s3-ap-southeast-2.amazonaws.com/catch-code-challenge/challenge-1/orders.jsonl" data\test.csv [test@gmail.com]` command in project root directory.
-Email address is an optional parameter.
+- Run `php .\bin\console app:convert "https://s3-ap-southeast-2.amazonaws.com/catch-code-challenge/challenge-1/orders.jsonl" data\test.csv [test@gmail.com]` command in the root directory of the project.
+The extension can be either of csv, xml or yaml.
+Email address is an optional parameter, but email will not be sent out because the DSN is a fake value.
 - Check console output for executing information and check `data/` folder for the converted file.
 - If the file name uploaded to Github is duplicated, command will pop up a tip.
 Please change a file name and retry because the uploaded files are not removed on Github when uploading.